Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 From the dashboard, select the Opportunities tab from the sidebar menu.

 We created a dedicated article on click depth, in which we differentiated click depth from URL structure, answered FAQs, and shared the best practices for optimizing it.
+Click the link if you’re interested to learn more.

 5. Non-descriptive Anchor Texts

-When anchors are non-descriptive, such as “click here” or “read more,” they fail to convey the context of the linked page.
+Non-descriptive or generic anchors, such as “click here” or “read more,” fail to convey the context of the linked page.
+This ambiguity can confuse users, making navigation less intuitive that may lower engagement.

-This ambiguity can confuse users, making navigation less intuitive and lowering engagement.
-Search engine crawlers may struggle to find the relevance between the source and target pages.
-A lower relevance score influenced by a non-descriptive anchor may affect how a target page performs on SERPs for related queries.
+On the other hand, generic anchors makes it hard for web crawlers to find the contextual relevance between the source and target pages.
+A lower relevance score influenced by a non-descriptive anchor affects how well the linked page ranks on SERPs for related queries.

 To fix this issue, it’s advisable to use clear, descriptive anchor texts that accurately reflect the content of the destination page.